zhu/documentation-website/_data-prepper/core-apis.md

     password: "mys3cr3t"
 ```

-You can disable authentication of core endpoints using the following
-configuration.
-Use this with caution because the shutdown API and
-others will be accessible to anybody with network access to
-your Data Prepper instance.
+You can disable authentication of core endpoints using the following configuration.
+Use this with caution because the shutdown API and others will be accessible to anybody with network access to your Data Prepper instance.

 ```yaml
 authentication:
   unauthenticated:
 ```

-## Peer Forwarder
+## Peer forwarder
 Peer forwarder can be configured to enable stateful aggregation across multiple Data Prepper nodes.
 For more information on configuring Peer Forwarder, see [Peer Forwarder Configuration](https://github.com/opensearch-project/data-prepper/blob/main/docs/peer_forwarder.md).
 It is supported by `service_map_stateful`, `otel_trace_raw` and `aggregate` processors.

-## Shutdown Timeouts
+## Shutdown timeouts
-When the DataPrepper `shutdown` API is invoked, the sink and processor `ExecutorService`'s are given time to gracefully shutdown and clear any in-flight data.
+When the Data Prepper `shutdown` API is invoked, the sink and processor `ExecutorService`'s are given time to gracefully shutdown and clear any in-flight data.
 The default graceful shutdown timeout for these `ExecutorService`'s is 10 seconds.
 You can configure the timeout with the following optional parameters:

 ```yaml
 processorShutdownTimeout: "PT15M"